darraghomalley/tutorials/CuteBotController.md

 basic.showString("1")
 ```
 ## Step 3 - Let's add a Loop and if block
-To control our CuteBot we will need a Loop block; inside the loop block we will need and if statement
+To control our CuteBot we will need a loop-block; inside the loop block we will need an if-block
 ```blocks
 loops.everyInterval(100, function () {
     if (true) {